PV solar panels and EV enthusiasts of the United Kingdom.

 Tips for installing PV solar panels

-"I created Heat my Home to inspire those early solar pioneers who are still enjoying its benefits today.
-It's the easiest, most durable and cost-effective way of reducing dependence for the road ahead."
+"I created Heat My Home to inspire those early solar pioneers who are still enjoying its benefits today.
+It's the easiest, most durable and cost-effective way of reducing dependence for the unchartered road ahead."

 Tip 1 - Know your solar panels.